 Malaysia's diverse cultural history has led to an open-minded approach to tourism and with a melting pot of Malay, Chinese and Indian cultures together with the indigenous tribes.
 This diversity means that when you visit Malaysia you're treated to varied architecture, culture and of course delicious cuisines.
-From the skyscrapers and modernity of Kuala Lumpur to the dense rainforests of both Borneo and the mainland, Malaysia encapsulates South-East Asia in its entirety.
+From the skyscrapers and modernity of Kuala Lumpur to the dense rainforests of both Borneo and the mainland, a Malaysia holiday encapsulates South-East Asia in its entirety.

 What to expect on your Malaysia holiday

 Synonymous with the mystery of the Far East, Malaysia still conjures visions of rubber trees, sultans, jungles, pirates, head-hunters and exotic beaches but while the pirates and head-hunters have largely retired, the rest remains.
 The endless glorious beaches tend to be the initial lure of Malaysia where some truly sensational resorts will cater and pamper to your every need.
 Explore further and you find colonial hill stations, dense primary rainforest, tea plantations and some fascinating wildlife which, of course, includes the endearing orang-utan.
 In addition there are the UNESCO sites of George Town and Malacca where four centuries of European influence have left churches, forts, houses and grandiose administrative buildings.

 Some ideas for a Malaysia holiday